India is a land of cultural diversity, various religions, countless languages, spiritualty, yoga, food to die for and not to forget Kamasutra.

 Again some tips for making your stay in India a pleasant one:

 1. Stay in a budget hotel or in a hostel if you will, but at least once try the Indian luxury in one of the finest five star hotels of India – even if it is only for one day.

 2. Try out different modes of travel – air, trains, roads, cars etc. This will give you a very varied India travelling experience.

 3. Don’t be so conscious about your personal space, that’s the one thing you won’t get much in India.

 4. India is a country of lots of smells and tastes, and germs too.
-So be aware on how to get medical care while traveling.
+Have a robust medical insurance in place.

 5. Head towards south my boy!
-There is a lot of thing to see and watch in South India.
+There is a lot of things to see and watch in South India.
 Amazing architecture, heritage, food, scenery, people, in short everything.

 6. Kerala is the state you must visit.
 Its lush green environment, magnificent wooden architecture, mouth-watering cuisine is so tempting that you can’t afford to miss it.

 7. On your first visit to India don’t spend much time in metro cities even if you are here for one month, leave them for your next visit.

 8. Since you are here for a long enough period, do visit the Taj Mahal, Akshardham Temple (the largest in India), Konark (13th century massive temple), Gokarna (beautiful beach in Goa), Thrissur Puram (Kerala’s biggest temple festival), Khajuraho (temple with erotic sculptures), the Golden temple, the Ganges river, Kaziranga National park (to see some Rhinos), and Madurai, the soul of Tamil Nadu.